vonwooding/jdhack.github.io/index.md

 5. File your first "Complaint" by posting a new discussion thread

 ### View your "Docket" to see threads that you have participated in.
 It's that simple.
-Ask any question, at any time, and recieve anonymous answers.
+Ask any question, at any time, and recieve anonymous answers from your colleagues.